 Higher rate attendance benefits are intended to enable parents/other caregivers to care for a child under the age of 18 who lives at home and whose needs for care, supervision and other assistance significantly exceeds those covered by the standard attendance benefit.
 You may qualify for attendance benefit even if the child does not live at home full-time, provided that parents, foster parents or other close persons exercise the necessary supervision and care with the child.
+The child will still be entitled to the benefit during hospital stay.
 If the child lives at home less than 50 percent of the time, the rates for higher rate attendance benefits may be reduced.
 In considering whether you qualify for higher rate attendance benefits, NAV will take into account: • the degree of physical and psychological functional impairment; • the scope of care and supervision needed; • the need for stimulation, training and physical activity; and • the extent to which providing the care limits the caregiver.

 The overall workload of the person providing the care/supervision is the determining factor.
 Attendance benefits is not provided for practical assistance such as cooking, cleaning, washing or shopping.